RIGHTON! EDUCATION

 1/ SOLVING SCORE CLARITY

-Reviewing user journey, I noticed the answer explanation screen played a key role in building anticipation and excitement.
-Observing classroom sessions, I carefully timed animations to enhance this experience.
+"Answer explanation screen" played a key role in building anticipation and excitement.
+Observing classroom sessions, I carefully timed animations where earned and total points are visually connected, helping user better make sense of the scoring system

 2/ SETBACKS & EXPLORATION